 Why ‘Sorry to Bother You’ is the satire we should all be paying attention to

 Listen up, sheeple!
-It’s time you swallowed that red pill and woke up from that dystopian dream you were having, because Sorry to Bother You is here and it’s got some cinematic realness to embark on your insignificant lives.
-As well as being a total cult classic in the making, this sociopolitical satirical film from musician-turned-director Boots Riley is the 1984 of 2018 and we need to listen to its message.
+It’s time you swallowed that red pill and woke up from that dystopian dream you were having.
+Sorry to Bother You has some cinematic realness to lay down on your insignificant life.
+As well as being a total cult classic in the making, this sociopolitical, satirical film from musician-turned-director Boots Riley is the 1984 of 2018 and we need to listen to its message.
 So grab your coffee and let’s do this!

 WeWork, you pay